iPad A16 (11th gen) vs iPad 10th gen (2022): Differences explained

 Hello me, meet the real me

-Apple loves to stick to designs for years at a time, so since the iPad got a facelift in 2022, we don't expect the new 2025 model to change shape.
+Apple loves to stick to designs for years at a time, so since the iPad got a facelift in 2022, the new 2025 model does not change.
 That's actually a good thing — if you happened to have a Magic Keyboard Folio for the iPad (2022), it should work with the new model, if you decide to upgrade.

-Other than that, we expect the same setup with a Touch ID power button, landscape stereo speakers, a selfie camera the ends up on the top frame when in landscape, and USB C port on the bottom.
+Other than that, we have the same setup with a Touch ID power button, landscape stereo speakers, a selfie camera the ends up on the top frame when in landscape, and USB-C port on the bottom.

 Display Differences

-But, at the very least, it supports the Apple Pencil — the new USB C model that was released in 2023, as well as the old Apple Pencil gen 1.
-The iPad mini did launch with support for the brand-new Apple Pencil Pro, which now has a squeeze control to quickly change brushes, for example.
-We wonder if the base iPad will also support that enahced Apple Pencil.
+But, at the very least, it supports the Apple Pencil — the USB-C model that was released in 2023, as well as the old Apple Pencil Gen 1.

 Performance and Software